Honoring Ron Jenkins (1932 -2002)

 The Jenkins Award is presented biennially at the Plenary Session of the Denver X-ray Conference.
-It consists of a commemorative plaque, detailing the recipient’s scientific achievements, a gift of $1,000 and the recipient’s travel expenses to the conference (up to a maximum of $1,000).
+It consists of a commemorative plaque, detailing the recipient’s scientific achievements, and a gift of $1,000.

 - Electronic: Candidates may be submitted to the Chairman of the DXC Award Committee by completing a DXC Awards Nomination Form.
 In addition to the nomination form, the candidate’s curriculum vitae must be sent via email to firstname.lastname@example.org or by mail or fax using the contact information below.

 - Hardcopy: Alternatively, candidates may be submitted to the Chairman of the Selection Committee by mailing a letter of support describing the candidate’s major accomplishments relative to the award, signed by the nominator and two others, along with the candidate’s curriculum vitae to:

 International Centre for Diffraction Data